KalcMatej99/NLP-tripleM/README.md

 ## Before running the code

-Before running the code please install the requirments in `requirements.txt` and `requirments2.txt`.
+Before running the code please install the requirments in `requirements.txt`.
 If you experience any problems with downloading AllenNLP run the following command:
 ```
 pip3 install allennlp
 ```